Ryan-Chowdhary/Attendance-Through-Facial-Recognition/README.md

 # contactless-facial-recog
-Contactless facial recognition system for schools developed during covid time
+Contactless facial attendance system for faster and more efficient head counting